puppetlabs-toy-chest/libpuppetdb/README.md

 To use libpuppetdb in your code, you first create a PuppetdbConnector object.
 You do that by specifying the Puppet DB host and, for secure connections, the SSL certificates.
-Then you execute queries by instantiating Query objects and calling PuppetdbConnector::performQuery, that method returns the query results (json format) as a string.
+Then you execute queries by instantiating Query objects and calling PuppetdbConnector::performQuery, that returns the query results (json format) as a string.

 ## Errors